 This post may contain affiliate links.
 Please read our disclosure policy.

-These applesauce chocolate chip cookies are a game changer because they’re made with lighter swaps like applesauce and have 25% of the fat found in a traditional Toll House cookie!
+These applesauce chocolate chip cookies are a game-changer!
+Made with lighter swaps like applesauce and has 25% of the fat found in a traditional Toll House cookie!
 These applesauce chocolate chip cookies of the softest cookies ever, and they’re actually kinda healthy!

 If you’ve ever thought chocolate chip cookies couldn’t get any better, this applesauce cookie recipe might make you think again.
 They come out perfectly soft, with the applesauce adding a subtle, natural sweetness and helping reduce the overall fat.
 Simple to make, absolutely delicious, and a touch healthier — these cookies have it all!
-Swapping applesauce for fat like butter or coconut oil can increase the fiber while decreasing the fat.
+Swapping applesauce for fat like butter or coconut oil increases the fiber while decreasing the fat.
 These cookies are dairy-free and easily made vegan.
 And be sure to grab this recipe for making your own homemade applesauce.

-- Flour: This recipe uses all purpose flour.
-We haven’t tried it, but would expect them to turn out well using a 1:1 gluten-free flour.
+- Flour: This applesauce cookie recipe uses all-purpose flour.
+We haven’t tried it, but we would expect them to turn out well using a 1:1 gluten-free flour.

 - Baking powder: So that the cookies become light when they cook rather than dense and heavy.